verifyica-team/pipeliner/README.md

 #### Pipeliner

-Pipeliner allows an declarative definition of a pipeline(s) using YAML.
+Pipeliner allows a declarative definition of a pipeline(s) using YAML.

 Designing a pipeline(s) using Bash command(s), small purpose-built applications, or small purpose-built shell scripts allows for easier development, reuse, testing, etc.